newrelic/helm-charts/charts/nri-bundle/README.md

 ## Chart Details

-This chart bundles multiple New Relic products helm-charts.
+This chart groups together the individual charts for the New Relic Kubernetes solution for more comfortable deployment.

 ## Configuration

+The following properties can be configured in the `values.yml` file:

 | Parameter | Description  | Default |
 |-----------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|---------|